iiscleap/Coswara-Data/README.md

 - 2021-08-16 contains 82 samples.
 - 2021-08-30 contains 64 samples.
 - 2021-09-14 contains 37 samples.

 Each folder also has a CSV file which contains metadata of each sample (that is, participant).

 <strong>Can I know the individuals maintaining this project?</strong>
 Yes, we are a team of Professors, PostDocs, Engineers, and Research Scholars affiliated with the Indian Institute of Science, Bangalore (India).
-[Sriram Ganapathy] (http://leap.ee.iisc.ac.in/sriram/), Assistant Professor, Dept. Electrical Engineering, IISc is the Principal Investigator of this project.
+[Sriram Ganapathy](http://leap.ee.iisc.ac.in/sriram/), Assitant Professor, Dept. Electrical Engineering, IISc is the Principal Investigator of this project.

 Current Members: Debarpan Bhattachrya, Debottam Dutta, Neeraj Kumar Sharma, Prasanta Kumar Ghosh, Srikanth Raj Chetupalli, Sriram Ganapathy

 Past Members: Anand Mohan, Ananya Muguli, Prashant Krishnan, Rohit Kumar, Shreyas Ramoji

+(arranged in alphabetical order)